Skip to main content

 • CXX - Sets the C++ compiler to clang++

-• CFLAGS - Sets the necessary C compiler and linker flags that should be used for the Fuzz Test and the software under test
+• CFLAGS - Sets the necessary C compiler and linker flags to use for the fuzz test and the SUT

-• CXXFLAGS - Sets the necessary C++ compiler and linker flags that should be used for the Fuzz Test and the software under test
+• CXXFLAGS - Sets the necessary C++ compiler and linker flags to use for the fuzz test and the SUT

-• FUZZ_TEST_CFLAGS - Sets the necessary compiler flags that should be used for the Fuzz Test
+• FUZZ_TEST_CFLAGS - Sets the necessary compiler flags to use for the fuzz test

-• FUZZ_TEST_LD_FLAGS - Sets the necessary linker flags that should be used for the Fuzz Test
+• FUZZ_TEST_LD_FLAGS - Sets the necessary linker flags to use for the fuzz test

-FUZZ_TEST_CFLAGS and FUZZ_TEST_LDFLAGS are environment variables which must both be passed to the compiler and linker command for the Fuzz Test.
-The CC and CFLAGS/CXX and CXXFLAGS variables should be used for both the fuzz test and the software under test.
+You must pass the environment variables FUZZ_TEST_CFLAGS and FUZZ_TEST_LDFLAGS to the compiler and linker command for the fuzz test.
+Use the CC and CFLAGS/CXX and CXXFLAGS for both the fuzz test and the SUT.

 Don't overwrite CFLAGS and CXXFLAGS in your Makefile or included files, because CI Fuzz uses them for instrumentation.
 If you need to set them, be sure to add your options instead: